opentensor/developer-docs/docs/staking-and-delegation/managing-stake-tao-app.md

 When the sum is closer to around 1 for the time period specified, it suggest that there has been little market pressure, low activity, and/or natural decay back to equilibrium between TAO and Alpha tokens.
 When the sum is greater than 1 for the time period specified, it suggests that at least some subnets are experiencing buying pressure, which is driving up prices.
 When there is a high sum (e.g. 10+) in a relatively short time frame, it could indicate widespread speculation, possibly even signaling a bubble, or at least high usage/subnet demand.

+## Metrics/dTAO Market Overview

+The dTAO Market Overview panel gives ecosystem users and investors an overview into themany measurements for assessing various important aspects of the state of the overall TAO ecosystem.

 ## Subnet details